danielsomerfield/turtles/demos/keywhiz/docs/review-notes.md

 ## Summary
+Not ready for prime time.
+Not a very interesting clustering story.
+Docs are sparse.
+Community is a bit thin and unlike Hashicorp's devs, the team doesn't seem to be as engaged in it.

 ## Strengths

 ## Weaknesses
+- java-based CLI is very slow because of JDK spin-up
+- no obvious HA strategy - simply stateless with database integration... might work
+- docs for API are very, very rough.
+In fact, mostly non-existent.

 ## Ratings (poor / fair / good)
 - Ease of setup: poor
 - Easy of use:
-- Cloud readiness:
+- Cloud readiness: fair
-- Data center readiness:
+- Data center readiness: fair
 - Automation / pipeline readiness:
-- Product maturity:
+- Product maturity: poor
 - Developer friendliness:
 - Documentation: poor
 - Stability: